rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/21_setting-up-your-rapyuta-io-account.md

 After you successfully activate your plan, Your account is now ready to be used.

-### Creating your First Project

 All resources on rapyuta.io reside within projects.
-To begin using the platform, create your project by complete the following steps.
+To begin using the platform, create your project.
+For more information on creating your project, see [Creating a Project](/how-to-guides/account-management/managing-projects/#creating-a-project).

 1. In the left navigation bar, click **Account>Project**.
 The project dashboard is displayed.